jhsu802701/rails_from_scratch_rails5/03-04-simplecov.md

 # Unit 3
 ## Chapter 4: SimpleCov

-In this chapter, you will
+In this chapter, you will add the SimpleCov gem, which provides coverage reports.

 ### New Branch
 Enter the command "git checkout -b 03-04-simplecov".